Drainage and flooding

 Private land owners are responsible for the drainage from their land and have a duty to ensure drainage ditches on their land are kept clear to ensure roads and pavements do not become flooded.

-Road problems or flooding issues can be reported online on the Report a Highway Problem page.
+Road problems or flooding issues can be reported online using our Tell us tool.

 Residents can check the latest traffic updates on where roads might be closed by flooding by listening to local radio, or by following @Essex_Travel on Twitter.